ViennaRNA/ViennaRNA/README.md

 - predict melting curves
 - search for sequences folding into a given structure
 - compare two secondary structures
-- predict hybridization structures of two RNA molecules
+- predict interactions between multiple RNA molecules

 The package includes `Perl 5`, `Python 2`, and `Python 3` modules that give access to almost all functions of the C library from within the respective